melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 best fitting model selected curvilinear bias for reader 1 and curvilinear standard deviation for both readers.
-An analysis of ageing error removing one fish aged at 88 by reader 1 and 78 by reader 2 selected the the model with reader 2 as unbiased and curvilinear standard deviation (Figure \@ref(fig:oldfish)).
-The reading of the oldest aged fish falls within the 95% confidence internal using this model (Figure \@ref(fig:truereads)).The latter model was selected for use in the assessment and the distribution of true age and observed age is in Figure \@ref(fig:ageerror).
+An analysis of ageing error removing one fish aged at 88 by reader 1 and 78 by reader 2 selected the model with reader 2 as unbiased and curvilinear standard deviation (Figure \@ref(fig:oldfish)).
+The reading of the oldest aged fish falls within the 95% confidence interval using this model (Figure \@ref(fig:truereads)).The latter model was selected for use in the assessment and the distribution of true age and observed age is in Figure \@ref(fig:ageerror).